redhat-developer/rh-che/functional-tests/README.md

     -Dche.testuser.email=<OSIO_EMAIL> \
     -Dche.testuser.password=<OSIO_PASSWORD>
 ```
-If you need to run tests against another environment (for example prod-preview), few more variables have to be set (and che-starter has to be started with different parameters).
+If you need to run tests against another environment (for example prod-preview), few more variables have to be set.
 For example, running tests against `prod-preview` will look like this:
 ```
-docker run -p 10000:10000 \
-    -e "GITHUB_TOKEN_URL=https://auth.prod-preview.openshift.io/api/token?for=https://github.com" \
-    -e "OPENSHIFT_TOKEN_URL=https://sso.prod-preview.openshift.io/auth/realms/fabric8/broker/openshift-v3/token" \
-    -e "CHE_SERVER_URL=https://che.prod-preview.openshift.io" \
-    quay.io/openshiftio/almighty-che-starter:latest

 mvn clean verify -Pfunctional-tests \
     -Dche.testuser.name=<OSIO_PROD_PREVIEW_USERNAME> \
     -Dche.testuser.email=<OSIO_PROD_PREVIEW__EMAIL> \